Anjok07/ultimatevocalremovergui/README.md

 ## About

+**Update April 9th 2021:** The v5 beta along with 11 beta models have been released!
+You can read more about it [here](https://github.com/Anjok07/ultimatevocalremovergui/tree/v5-beta-cml)!

 This application is a GUI version of the vocal remover AI created and posted by GitHub user [tsurumeso](https://github.com/tsurumeso).
 This version also comes with a total of 11 high performance models trained by me.
 You can find tsurumeso's original command line version [here](https://github.com/tsurumeso/vocal-remover).

 - **Special Thanks**